e-gov/TARA-Doku/TechnicalSpecification.md

 ### 1.1 OpenID Connect

-The TARA authentication service is based on the OpenID Connect protocol, which is in turn based on the OAuth 2.0 protocol.
+The TARA authentication service is based on the OpenID Connect protocol ([References](Viited), [Core]), which is in turn based on the OAuth 2.0 protocol.
 OpenID Connect and OAuth 2.0 are extensive standards with numerous possibilities.

-For TARA, the application flows and features necessary for the applications of TARA were chosen and some adjustments were made.
+For TARA, limited subset from standards was chosen and some adjustments were made.
 The main selections and adjustments compared to the full OpenID Connect protocol are the following:

 - The service supports the authorisation code flow.
 The authorisation code flow is deemed the most secure option and is thus appropriate for public services.
 - All information about an authenticated user is transferred to the application in an ID token.